Scientific Leaders

 Dr. Pascual focuses on clinical immunosuppression and kidney transplantation in elderly and frail renal patients.
 He is Medical Director, Hospital Universitario 12 de Octubre, Madrid.
 Since 1995, he has managed the hospitalization unit within the Kidney Transplantation Program at Hospital Ramon y Cajal and has had a very active role in the development of new immunosuppressive strategies.
 He is a well-known clinical research leader in industry-sponsored and investigator-driven projects with many collaborative efforts.

 Dr. Cheung’s clinical and research interests focus on glomerular diseases, especially IgA nephropathy, vasculitis, lupus nephritis and CKD.
-He is a Consultant Nephrologist and Honorary Senior Lecturer, University of Leicester, UK.
-He leads a number of investigator-initiated studies in IgAN, and has served as UK national chief investigator and principal investigator on multiple clinical trials.
-He is a steering committee member and active member of several national working groups.
+He is a Consultant Nephrologist and Honorary Associate Professor, University of Leicester, UK.
+He leads a number of investigator-initiated studies in these areas and has served as UK national chief investigator and principal investigator on multiple international randomized clinical trials.
+He is a Steering Committee member of the International IgA Nephropathy Network and several national working groups.

 Dr. Khasraw’s research focuses on the development and design of innovative clinical trials to improve patient outcomes of primary and metastatic cancers of the central nervous systems.
 He is a neuro-oncologist, professor of medicine and Deputy Director of the Center for Cancer Immunotherapy at Duke where he is tasked with speeding up translation for scientists across all departments and tumor sites.
 Dr. Khasraw is leading several clinical and translational programs moving from bench to bedside and back to the benchincluding leadership of several multicenter early phase immunotherapy clinical trials and collaborations in and outside Duke and across disciplines.